korzyk123/discord-bot-template/README.md

 ## Usage

-All slash commands are defined in `cmds/commands.go` using built-in `Command` struct
+All slash commands are defined in `cmds/commands.go` using built-in `CommandDefinition` struct

 Slash command with interaction response
 ```go